 FrieslandCampina discloses progress on its climate targets each year in its annual report.
-In the annual report absolute cradle to farm gate greenhouse gas emissions (kton CO2eq.) from raw milk production at member dairy farms are disclosed.
-Up to the annual report of 2021, the annual carbon footprint of raw milk from Dutch milk originated from the annual sector report published by Wageningen Economic Research (WECR).
-WECR reports the average carbon footprint of raw milk based on a weighted sample of dairy farms representing the average dairy farm in the Netherlands.
-This figure was used for all dairy from The Netherlands, Belgium and Germany and used to calculate the carbon footprints of procured milk from non-member farmers, powder and whey.
-Greenhouse gas emissions are calculated as the average carbon footprint multiplied by the mass of milk or dairy product sourced by FrieslandCampina.
+In the annual report absolute cradle to farm gate greenhouse gas emissions (kton CO2-eq.) from raw milk production at member and non-member dairy farms and procured dairy are disclosed.

+Up to the annual report of 2021, the annual carbon footprint of raw milk from Dutch milk originated from the annual sector report published by Wageningen Economic Research (WEcR).
+WEcR reports the average carbon footprint of raw milk based on a weighted sample of dairy farms representing the average dairy farm in the Netherlands.
+This figure was used for all dairy from The Netherlands, Belgium and Germany.
+Greenhouse gas emissions were calculated as the average carbon footprint multiplied by the mass of milk or dairy product sourced by FrieslandCampina.

+From 2022 onwards FrieslandCampina bases its reporting of greenhouse gas emissions of milk production at FrieslandCampina member dairy farms on farm specific carbon footprints rather than on a sector average.
 From 2018 onwards a farm specific carbon footprint of raw milk is calculated for each dairy farm in the Netherlands within the Annual Nutrient Cycling Assessment (ANCA; Dutch: KringLoopWijzer).
 The farm specific carbon footprint model in ANCA ensures the most accurate and complete calculation of the carbon footprints of raw milk from individual dairy farms and is transparent and compliant with international standards1.
-The farm specific footprint calculation in ANCA is more detailed (e.g., including manure digestion) and a more accurate measure for greenhouse gas emissions at FrieslandCampina dairy farms than a sector average.
-Therefore, as of 2022 FrieslandCampina updated its reporting of greenhouse gas emissions of milk production at FrieslandCampina member dairy farms by basing its reporting on farm specific carbon footprints rather than on a sector average.